SomeAnticsDev/someantics.dev/src/streams/2021-09-14-testing-mobile-accessibility.md

 <i class="timecode">[00:52:11]</i> **Crystal:** Yes!
 But you know, it's important to… and so I know it's really hard to get your hands on devices.
 I was definitely that person when I was doing mobile accessibility asking people, like, "What device is that?
 Can I borrow it?"

-<i class="brackets">[both chuckle]
+<i class="brackets">[both chuckle]</i>

 "Can I borrow your phone to test to test something on?"
 Or asking people to like, you know… But it's important because not everyone, you know, has the newest and greatest thing.

 So using a simulator like this is really good.
 It's not a replacement for the real thing, but, you know, but it definitely can help you get, you know, to get in there and, you know, find some issues.
 You know, especially if you only have, you know, if you only have one actual device, that has to be it.
 And then with this, you do find some of those bigger issues that the simulators can find.

 Definitely utilize accessibility, like, automation tools, but don't rely on them for everything because, you know, as we talked about, like, you know, the physicality of mobile devices is very important and, you know, these automated tools can only do so much versus actually, you know, like, yeah, propping, you know, like, attaching, you know, a mobile device to, you know, a wheelchair.
 That's something that actually, you know, you should go to a user and, you know, and ask them to, you know, to do that and see what their experiences are.
-Again, pay. [laughs]</i> But, you know, nothing's going to — you know, an automated tool can't replicate that.
+Again, pay. <i>[laughs]</i> But, you know, nothing's going to — you know, an automated tool can't replicate that.

 <i class="timecode">[00:54:12]</i> **Ben:** Mhmm.